open-ods/open-ods/README.md

 7. Now go import the ODS data into your OpenODS database -> [Instructions for importing the ODS data into your PostgreSQL database](docs/data_import.md)

+## Source Data Attribution
+Organisation Data Service, Health and Social Care Information Centre, licenced under the Open Government Licence v2.0  - Open Government Licence

+More information on the Organisation Data Service can be found [on the HSCIC website](http://systems.hscic.gov.uk/data/ods)

 ## License
 This project is licensed under MIT License.

 Copyright (c) 2015 Matt Stibbs